Gheorghe Hagi: 1990 World Cup

 He played six matches and scored once from a penalty in a 3–0 victory against Greece in the 1990 World Cup qualifiers.
-In the final tournament, coach Emeric Jenei could not use him in the first game, a victory against Soviet Union, as he was suspended due to a red card in the last qualifier match against Denmark.
+In the final tournament, coach Emerich Jenei could not use him in the first game, a victory against Soviet Union, as he was suspended due to a red card in the last qualifier match against Denmark.
 He played in the following two which were a loss to Cameroon and a draw against Argentina as Romania got past the group stage, reaching the round of 16.
 There, the journey ended in favor of Republic of Ireland at the penalty shoot-out following a 0–0 draw, with Hagi netting Romania's first spot kick.

 1994 World Cup

 Hagi scored five goals in the 1994 World Cup qualifiers, including a brace in a 5–1 home win over Wales.
-In the last group game of the qualifiers, which was also against Wales, he opened the score, the first half ending 1–0.
+In the last group game of the qualifiers, which was also against Wales, he opened the scoring, the first half ending 1–0.
 Then Hagi, feeling that his teammates were too relaxed, asked coach Anghel Iordănescu to leave the dressing room and let him talk to them, and afterwards he started punching the closet and held a motivational speech.
 The match finished with a 2–1 victory which earned Romania the mathematical qualification to the final tournament, and also this game is considered by Romanian journalists as the birth of Romania's "Golden Generation".

 Hagi captained The Tricolours in the final tournament.
 In the first match against Colombia, he provided the assists for both of Florin Răducioiu's goals in the 3–1 win and defeated goalkeeper Óscar Córdoba with a spectacular 35-meter lob from the side of the field, with the ball not spinning in the air.
 After getting past the group stage, they eliminated Argentina with a 3–2 score in which Hagi gave an assist to one of Ilie Dumitrescu's goals, then scored himself after Dumitrescu returned the favor.
-In the quarter-finals, Romania faced Sweden, the score was 2–2 after extra time, reaching the penalty shoot-out where Hagi netted his shot, but two of his teammates missed, while all the Swedes scored, thus the campaign ended.
+In the quarter-finals, Romania faced Sweden, and after the score remained 2–2 following extra time, the match reached a penalty shoot-out where Hagi netted his shot, but because two of his teammates missed while all but one of the Swedes scored, the campaign ended.

 Hagi was named in the Team of the Tournament for his performances.
-His goal against Columbia was listed in 2010 as one of the ten most beautiful goals scored in the World Cup by the Agence France-Presse news agency, and in 2014 Diario AS placed it in third place and L'Équipe in 16th.
+His goal against Colombia was listed in 2010 as one of the ten most beautiful goals scored in the World Cup by the Agence France-Presse news agency, and in 2014 Diario AS placed it in third place and L'Équipe in 16th.